Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Conclusions and outlook

 \section{Conclusions and outlook}

 Our combined magnetization and ferromagnetic resonance study on single crystals of the quasi-two-dimensional ferromagnet \CGT has revealed a significant effect of the application of hydrostatic pressure $P$ on the properties of the ferromagnetic state of this compound.
 It manifests in a reduction of the critical temperature $T_{\rm c}$ and a concomitant broadening of the transition to the FM state, as well as in a gradual increase of the saturation field $H_{\rm sat}$.
 In contrast, the saturation magnetization remains practically constant up to $P = 2.8$\,GPa and reduces by approaching the highest applied pressure of 3.4\,GPa.
-The frequency dependent FMR measurements performed in a fully developed FM state at $T\ll T_{\rm c}$ and $H > H_{\rm sat}$ at various external pressures up to 2.39\,GPa revealed a systematic shift of the resonance fields with increasing $P$ evidencing a continuous reduction of the magnetocrystalline anisotropy constant $K_{\rm U}$.
-From the quantitative analysis of the data, which takes into account demagnetization effects, it follows that $K_{\rm U}$, although being significantly reduced at highest pressures applied in this study, neither vanishes nor changes its sign up to pressures of about 2.4\,GPa.
+The frequency-dependent FMR measurements performed in the fully developed FM state at $T\ll T_{\rm c}$ and $H > H_{\rm sat}$ at various external pressures up to 2.39\,GPa revealed a systematic shift of the resonance fields with increasing $P$ evidencing a continuous reduction of the magnetocrystalline anisotropy constant $K_{\rm U}$.
+From the quantitative analysis of the data, which takes into account demagnetization effects, it follows that $K_{\rm U}$, although being significantly reduced at the highest pressures applied in this study, neither vanishes nor changes its sign up to pressures of about 2.4\,GPa.
 Therefore, noting that FMR is a very direct method for the quantitative determination of magnetic anisotropy, it can be concluded with confidence that there is no evidence for a switching of the magnetic anisotropy from the easy-axis to the easy-plane type within the pressure range under consideration.
-Further pressure dependent studies of \CGT are appealing to understand the apparent discrepancy between our work and the magneto-transport study in Ref.~\cite{Lin2018} claiming a spin-reorientation transition in \CGT at pressures 1\,GPa~$< P < 1.5$\,GPa, and to address the question whether a pressure-induced sign-switching of the magnetic anisotropy could be achieved at pressures exceeding 2.39\,GPa.
+Further pressure-dependent studies on \CGT are desired to understand the apparent discrepancy between our work and the magnetotransport study in Ref.~\cite{Lin2018} claiming a spin-reorientation transition in \CGT at pressures $1 < P < 1.5$\,GPa and to address the question of whether a pressure-induced sign switching of the magnetic anisotropy could be achieved at pressures exceeding 2.39\,GPa.